BrentGrammer/PWA-app/NOTES/PushNotifications.md

 - Browser Support is decent, though IE is not supported
   - If the feature is not supported, then the notification will simply not be shown and it will not crash the app with an appropriate check
 - Uses the [Notification API](https://developer.mozilla.org/en-US/docs/Web/API/notification) that comes with numerous modern browsers
+- You actually show the push notifications on the client with the Service Worker Registration (this is the part that connects the service worker to the browser)

 ### Process